Clifford Menhennitt

 Clifford Inch Menhennitt (30 October 1912 - 29 October 1979) was an Australian jurist.
 He served as a Justice of the Supreme Court of Victoria from 1966 to 1979.
 While largely unknown today, Menhennitt was responsible for delivering the landmark 1969 Menhennitt ruling, which was the first legal precedent with regard to abortion law in Australia.

 Early life and education

-Menhennitt was born in Melbourne, and attended Scotch College and the University of Melbourne.
+Menhennitt was born in Melbourne, and attended Scotch College and the University of Melbourne where he’s was resident of Ormond College.
 He was an excellent student, and won the E. J. B. Nunn Scholarship and the Supreme Court Prize in his final honours examination in 1933.